mathigon/textbooks/content/codes/content.md

 In order to break the Vigenère cipher, Babbage started by looking for patterns to try and find the length of the key.
 He spent what must have been enormous amounts of time pouring over encrypted blocks of text and studying it for repeating sets of letters that occurred at regular intervals in the text.
 He did this because he knew that once he knew the key length he could use frequency analysis on each part of the cipher to crack the overall code.

 Interactive Element (a slide show) -
 Text to include “Say you have an encrypted block of text and you know that the key has a length of 6.
 This means that you know that the first letter of the ciphertext and the seventh letter of the ciphertext are encrypted using the same substitution alphabet; as you are now repeating the key and have returned to the starting letter.”
-The animation shows how the 1st and 7th letters are encrypted using the same row of the Vignere cipher (this can be pulled from the previous animation showing how the Vignere cipher works).
+The animation shows how the 1st and 7th letters are encrypted using the same row of the Vigenère cipher (this can be pulled from the previous animation showing how the Vigenère cipher works).
 The next slide would be an animation showing the following text being split into its parts (every 7th letter, starting from the 8th, being grouped together).
 Text: “This means we can then rewrite the original text grouping all the 1st, 7th, 14th, 21st, etc letters together.”
 The next slide would be a frequency analysis chart being generated for each section of the text.
 Text: We can then perform a frequency analysis on each part of the text to determine each letter of the key
 Text: Finally we have a key and we can use it to decrypt the entire text (or put it back together from its parts)